ddaugher/backoffice_docs/source/database.rst

 How to Connect a Database
 =========================

 If you followed the :ref:`quick start`, then your database should already be connected.
-If not, connecting to a database is done no differently from apps running outside Gigalixir.
+If not, connecting to a database is done no differently from apps running outside BackofficeDocs.
 We recommend you set a DATABASE_URL config and configure your database adapter accordingly to read from that variable.
 In short, you'll want to add something like this to your :bash:`prod.exs` file.

 .. code-block:: elixir

-     config :gigalixir_getting_started, GigalixirGettingStarted.Repo,
+     config :gigalixir_getting_started, BackofficeDocsGettingStarted.Repo,
        adapter: Ecto.Adapters.Postgres,
        url: {:system, "DATABASE_URL"},
        database: "",
        ssl: true,
        pool_size: 2

-Replace :elixir:`:gigalixir_getting_started` and :elixir:`GigalixirGettingStarted` with your app name.
+Replace :elixir:`:gigalixir_getting_started` and :elixir:`BackofficeDocsGettingStarted` with your app name.
 Then, be sure to set your :bash:`DATABASE_URL` config with something like this.
 For more information on setting configs, see :ref:`configs`.
 If you provisioned your database using, :ref:`provisioning database`, then :bash:`DATABASE_URL` should be set for you automatically once the database is provisioned.
 Otherwise,

 .. code-block:: bash

     gigalixir config:set DATABASE_URL="ecto://user:pass@host:port/db"

-If you need to provision a database, Gigalixir provides Databases-as-a-Service.
+If you need to provision a database, BackofficeDocs provides Databases-as-a-Service.
 See :ref:`provisioning database`.
 If you prefer to provision your database manually, follow :ref:`How to set up a Google Cloud SQL PostgreSQL database`.

 .. _`supports PostgreSQL`: https://cloud.google.com/sql/docs/postgres/
 .. _`Phoenix Using MySQL Guide`: http://www.phoenixframework.org/docs/using-mysql